Medical Center Area Regional Center

 Explore the tabs below to learn more about the assets, challenges and opportunities in the Medical Center Area Area and to view our study area map.

 The lack of public open spaces is another challenge for residents, visitors, and employees of the area.
-Pedestrian safety is also a key concern.
-Although sidewalks exist throughout the majority of the area, they do not fully connect to neighborhoods, transit facilities, or other key destinations.
-In addition, not all sidewalks have a safe buffer from traffic, and where crosswalks exist, they often cross wide, high traffic intersections which are not always accessible or convenient for the mobility impaired.
+Pedestrian safety is a key concern for the area.
+Although sidewalks exist throughout the majority of the area, they do not fully connect to neighborhoods, transit facilities or other key destinations.
+In addition not all sidewalks have a safe buffer from traffic, and where crosswalks exist, they often cross wide, high traffic intersections which are not always accessible or convenient for the mobility impaired.

 The Medical Center has a dense population of employment and talent.
 Providing support to this area through alternative transportation options, building on existing partnerships, and providing informal recreational opportunities will continue to catalyze the “live, work, and play” vision and make the area even more attractive to hospitals, research institutions, visitors, and residents.
 With easy access to medical services, potential for additional connected green spaces, and easier pedestrian mobility, the area has the potential to become the healthy example of a well-functioning area that provides a nurturing environment for residents, employees, patients, and visitors.